nanding0701/memory_disaggregation_plot_scripts/README.md

 # memory_disaggregation
-Scripts for Methodology for Evaluating the Potential of Disaggregated Memory Systems
+Scripts for the paper entitled "Methodology for Evaluating the Potential of Disaggregated Memory Systems"

 All plotting scripts is created using Python 3.6.7.